Triangular prism: In the construction of polyhedra

 Schönhardt polyhedron is another polyhedron constructed from a triangular prism with equilateral triangle bases.
 This way, one of its bases rotates around the prism's centerline and breaks the square faces into skew polygons.
 Each square face can be re-triangulated with two triangles to form a non-convex dihedral angle.
 As a result, the Schönhardt polyhedron cannot be triangulated by a partition into tetrahedra.
 It is also that the Schönhardt polyhedron has no internal diagonals.
 It is named after German mathematician Erich Schönhardt, who described it in 1928, although artist Karlis Johansons exhibited the related structure in 1921.

-A crossed triangular antiprism shares its vertex arrangement with a triangular prism as a faceting, with lateral isosceles triangles.
+The triangular prism can be rectified from the convex hull of its midpoints' edges.
+The resulting construction yields three square faces on the same planes as the square faces of the prism, two equilateral triangle faces on the planes of the triangular ends of the prism, and six more isosceles triangle faces.
+By giving rise to a graph, its dual forms another convex polyhedron called Herschel enneahedron.